abdalla-mohsen/branch-protection-test/readme.md

-try to enable a branch protection on public repo
+try to enable a branch protection on public repo after the file editting to commit it again and push it using a pull request